DMRodrigues/Arduino-GBx-Reader-Writer/README.md

 How to
 ------------

-1. Follow the pinout to connect the cartridge connector to ATmega1284p (don't forget the RS232 to USB converter);
+1. Follow the pinout to connect the cartridge connector to ATmega1284p (don't forget the RS232 to USB converter)
-2. Connect the Arduino to your PC and upload the sketch (may need to change SERIAL_BAUDRATE);
+2. Connect the Arduino to your PC and upload the sketch (may need to change SERIAL_BAUDRATE)
-3. Compile the C program with a simple `make` (may need to change SERIAL_BAUDRATE if Arduino sketch was changed);
+3. Compile the C program with a simple `make` (may need to change SERIAL_BAUDRATE if Arduino sketch was changed)
 4. Run the program and supply the __MINIMAL__ arguments:
-    * Arduino port e.g. `-t /dev/ttyACM0`
+    * Arduino port e.g. `-p /dev/ttyUSB0`

 Compatibility
 ----------------------
-I've developed on macOS Catalina version 0.15.7 (19H2), but it should work with any POSIX compatible OS.
+I've developed on macOS Catalina version 0.15.7 (19H2).
+I've also tested on Debian machine with GCC 8 and it should work with any POSIX compatible OS.

-Porting to Windows are still ongoing.
+On Windows I recommend installing Visual Studio!

 ### USB device names
-- In Mac are: `/dev/cu.usbmodem14931` or `/dev/cu.usbserial-A600JW4P`
+- In Mac are: `/dev/cu.usbmodem14931` or `/dev/cu.usbserial-1420`
-- In Linux are: `/dev/ttyACM*`, where * should be 0. (you need to be root, or be in [group-mode](http://playground.arduino.cc/Linux/All#Permission))
+- In Linux are: `/dev/ttyUSB*` or `/dev/ttyACM*`, where * should be 0. (you need to be root or in [group-mode](http://playground.arduino.cc/Linux/All#Permission))
+- In Windows are: `COM*`

 Example